 - Letter Type = "committee letter"

 - Author = "Dr. Jason D'Antonio" & contact information (email@example.com).
-The committee letter consists of the HPP committee letter plus the individual letters of recommendation.
+The committee letter consists of the HPP committee letter plus all individual letters of recommendation.
 The HPP will upload this document packet to the appropriate application service starting sometime in late June/early July, provided we have received your MCAT or DAT score.
 FYI: Your committee letter is NOT required for you to submit your primary application!

 Applicants who do not wish to have a committee letter may instead ask the HPP to upload a Letter Packet (compilation of individual letters of recommendation) to the appropriate application service.